After You've Received Your Letter of Acceptance

 The YYC International Airport has information about planning travel in Calgary

-UCalgary does not currently provide a pick-up service.
-There are several transportation options available to travellers:
+The University of Calgary does not currently provide a pick-up service.
+Generally, there are several transportation options available to travellers.

-Taxi: A taxi stand can be found immediately outside of the arrivals area (follow the signs for “ground transportation”).
-The cost from the airport to Residence Services (on-campus accommodation) is approximately $45.
-It takes around 35–45 minutes depending on traffic.
+A taxi stand can be found immediately outside of the Arrivals area (follow the signs for “ground transportation”).
+The cost from the airport to Residence Services (on-campus accommodation) is approximately $40.
+It takes around 35-45 minutes depending on traffic.

-Public transit: Public transit will take longer than a taxi or Uber, but it will cost less.
-The Calgary airport is served by public buses that can then connect you to the CTrain (Calgary’s light rail system).
-There's a CTrain station at UCalgary called University Station; it's on the "red line" or "201 route."
-Visit the Calgary Transit webpage for routes, fare information, and schedule.
+Using public transit will likely take longer than a taxi or uber, but will cost less.
+The Calgary airport is served by public buses that can then connect you to the "C-Train" which is Calgary’s Light Rail system.
+There is a C-Train station at the University of Calgary called University Station along the "red line" or "201 route".
+Visit the Calgary Transit webpage (www.calgarytransit.com) for routes, fare information, and schedule.

-We recommend you pay for a taxi or Uber if you're tired from your travels, have heavy luggage or several bags, or are arriving at night.
-Calgary Transit isn't available 24 hours per day.
+If you are tired from your travels, have heavy luggage or several bags, or are arriving at night, we recommend you pay for a taxi or Uber.
+Calgary Transit is not available 24-hours.
 If you have low phone battery or are uncertain you'll be able to use an Uber app, a taxi will be easiest.

 Plan Your Travel

-Let them know you've safely arrived in Calgary and update them again once you've arrived at your accommodation.
+Let them know you've safely arrived in Calgary.
+Update them again once you have arrived at your accommodation.

 ISS strongly recommends all international students purchase tenants/renters insurance.
 We also encourage you to review your rights and responsibilities as a tenant.

-Update contact details: once you have your new phone number and address, update your Calgary address and telephone number in your Student Centre account.
-To protect your privacy, don't give your contact details to unknown parties.
+Update Contact Details: once you have your new phone number and address, update your Calgary address and telephone number in your Student Centre account.
+Do not release your contact details to unknow parties to protect your privacy.

 A SIN is a confidential nine-digit number that you need to have in order to receive an income in Canada.
 A SIN is required to apply for some government benefits and services (such as tax rebates).
-You can apply online once you're in Canada and have your study permit, passport, letter of enrolment, and proof of address.
-Keep in mind:
+You can apply online once you are in Canada and have your study permit, passport, letter of enrollment, and proof of address.

 As a new resident of Canada, you may not know how to spot a scam or what’s normal for legitimate communication from businesses or government agencies.
 It’s extremely important to review the information below so you know what to watch out for if you receive a suspicious phone call, text message, email, rental, or job opportunity.

 Common scams include phone calls, emails, or messages where the caller is fraudulently posing as a representative from an authority or organization (Canada Revenue Agency, IRCC, Alberta Health Services, or the Calgary Police).
-Their goal is to intimidate you into sharing your personal information (banking details, SIN, etc.) or finances with them (to receive payment by e-transfer, credit card or gift card, or bit coin).
+Their goal is to intimidate you into sharing your personal information (banking details, Social Insurance Number, etc.) or finances with them (payment by e-transfer, credit card or gift card, or bit coin).